 - Evidence of certification from an equivalent medical specialty board in your country of practice accompanied by the name of the certifying organization

 - If you completed a formal training program, but your country does not have a board exam in your specialty, you must provide a letter of completion from your Cardiology, Nuclear Medicine or Radiology fellowship/residency program on institutional letterhead following CBCMR’s International Training Letter Template.

-- Fellow/Resident (Testamur) Applicants – If you are currently in a Cardiology, Nuclear Medicine or Radiology training program and you are in your penultimate or final year of training, you are permitted to apply in Testamur status.
+- Testamur Applicants – If you are currently in a Cardiology, Nuclear Medicine or Radiology training program, you are permitted to apply in Testamur status.